Jooho-Git/Bitcoin_Prediction_Classification_Project/README.md

 ### Data
 - Crawling high, low, market and closing price in 5 minute candlestick chart using "pyupbit" package [August 2017 ~ May 2022]
-- Transforming price data into candlestick chart images (Model input)
+- Transforming price data into candlestick chart images as model input
 - Labeling image data into 5 different chart patterns

 ### Model
-We utilized **Gradcam** to visually interpret the **Conv2d-based model** output.
+We utilized **Grad-Cam** to visually interpret the **Conv2d-based model** output.
-You can see the **why the model chose to make that prediction** by looking at the Grad-Cam results.
+You can see the **why the model chose to make the prediction** by looking at the Grad-Cam results.
-Users can easily figure out whether the pattern predicted by the model is a significant and trustworthy.
+Users can easily figure out whether the pattern classified by the model is a significant and trustworthy.

 ### Web
 <p align="center"><img src="https://user-images.githubusercontent.com/72960666/179319379-4b9be555-b059-49f2-9a0d-884b5e462401.png"></p>